HMS Essex (1901): Construction and service

 Essex, named to commemorate the English county, was laid down at Pembroke Royal Dockyard, Wales, on 2 January 1900 and launched on 29 August 1901, when she was christened by Mrs. Charles Barlow, wife of the Captain-Superintendent of the dockyard.
 There was no dry dock at Pembroke large enough to accommodated Essex, and she was therefore sent to Devonport Dockyard in late 1902 for further for fitting-out.
 Her torpedo tubes were manufactured at Devonport and thus not installed until she arrived there.
 The ship was completed on 22 March 1904 and was initially assigned to the 2nd Cruiser Squadron of the Channel Fleet.
 Essex was placed in reserve in March 1906 and suffered a six-inch gun explosion in July while training.
 She was recommissioned in September 1909 and assigned to the 4th Cruiser Squadron on the North America and West Indies Station.
 She was transferred to the Home Fleet Training Squadron in 1912 and refitted the following year.
 Essex rejoined the 4th Cruiser Squadron in January 1914 with Commander Hugh Tweedie in command.

 After visiting Madeira and Jamaica, the ship arrived in Veracruz, Mexico, on 9 February to relieve her sister ship, Suffolk, and protect British interests during the ongoing Mexican Revolution.
 Two weeks later, she visited Galveston, Texas, before heading for Tampico, Mexico, where she arrived on 11 March.
 Essex only spent a few days there before returning to Veracruz on 13 March.
-She was in Tampico when Mexican soldiers briefly detained American sailors buying gasoline for their ship on 9 April (the Tampico Affair) and returned to Veracruz ten days later, two days before the Americans began landing there on 21 April.
+She was in Tampico when Mexican soldiers briefly detained American sailors buying petrol for their ship on 9 April (the Tampico Affair) and returned to Veracruz ten days later, two days before the Americans began landing there on 21 April.
 They were not satisfied by the Mexican apologies and U.S. President Woodrow Wilson ordered the city occupied in retribution and to forestall a major arms delivery to Victoriano Huerta's forces.
 The Mexicans resisted and stray bullets hit Essex the next day, wounding one man who was shot in both feet.
 Tweedie, escorted by two ratings, was sent to take dispatches for the British Minister in Mexico City on the 26th and returned two days later.
 Rear-Admiral Christopher Craddock inspected the ship and her crew on 5–6 May.
 Essex sailed for Tampico on 10 May before leaving Mexican waters on the 14th.
 A month later, the ship was in Quebec City when she was visited by the Canadian Minister of Marine and Fisheries on 16 June.
 The following month, Essex ferried the Governor General of Canada, Prince Arthur, Duke of Connaught and Strathearn, to Newfoundland and Labrador before returning to Quebec City on 20 July.